 How do I Know How Much My Case Is Worth?

 For many crash victims, the first question they have for our attorneys is, “How much is my case worth?”
 Unfortunately, this is not an answer we can give you here or will have for you during your free consultation.
-The settlement or verdict in each case is based on the facts of that individual accident.
+The settlement or verdict in each case is based on the facts of that accident.
 We answer this question for our clients before we file a claim, though.

 - Adding the economic expenses and losses